 Nuriye Akman was acquitted of all of the accusations.

 Istanbul Chief Public Prosecutor’s office made an appeal to the court of appeal, regarding Akman’s acquittal.
-2nd Criminal Chambers of Istanbul Regional Court of Justice, ruled to approve the acquittal decision at June 25th, 2019.
+2nd Criminal Chambers of Istanbul Regional Court of Justice, ruled to approve the acquittal decision on June 25, 2019.

 Supreme Court of Appeal Process

-Court of Cassation Chief of Public Prosecutor’s Office requested approval of the acquittal decision regarding Akman, with the letter of notification presented to the 16th Criminal Chamber of Court of Cassation.
-Criminal Chamber has not concluded the file yet.
+Court of Cassation Chief of Public Prosecutor’s Office requested approval of the acquittal decision regarding Akman.